This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 The Content Importer module allows you to bootstrap content from the file system into the JCR.
 The module adds bootstrapping capabilities for light modules.
 You can import content during development, distribution and deployment of light modules.
 For example, import sample content for a new template so authors can immediately see how the template works.

 Magnolia monitors the bootstrap directory on the file system.
-When Magnolia detects a change it sends a Pulse task to the superuser account.
+When Magnolia detects a change, it sends a message to the Tasks app to the superuser account.
 The superuser can then import the content.
 This allows you to import content in a controlled way, ensuring that no existing content is overridden by accident.

 Maven is the easiest way to install the module.
 Add the following to your bundle:

 Pre-built jars are also available for download.
 See Installing a module for help.

 To demonstrate how content import works, we bootstrap a

 cruise-manager page into the

 To create a bootstrap file for testing, create a page in the Pages app, export it and save the file to a temporary location on your computer.
 Next, delete the page in the Pages app and then add the file to your bootstrap directory on the file system.
 See Importing and exporting JCR data for bootstrapping for more.